Prabal864/LiveReconAI/README.md

 ## 🔒 Security Notes

 - Secrets like `clientId`, `clientSecret`, `apiKey` are stored securely using `application.properties` or `.env`
-- Planning to integrate **OAuth2 login** for better access control and session tracking
+- Planning to integrate **OAuth2 login** for better access control and session trackin

----

-## 📷 Screenshots

-> (Add relevant screenshots or a Loom video link if available showing the flow)

 ---